jstayton/jquery-manifest/README.md

 A jQuery plugin that adds delight to selecting multiple values for an input.

 The _recipients_ field in an email app is a perfect example.
-You _could_ just offer a plain text input field, requiring the user to manually separate each recipient with a comma.
+You _could_ just offer a plain text input, requiring the user to manually separate each recipient with a comma.
 Removing a recipient, however, is a pain: the user has to precisely select just the right amount of text, making sure not to accidentally remove too much or too little.
 As a discerning developer, you know